The 5-Minute Fix for Post-Meal Weight Gain

 Lower insulin sensitivity.
 The same bowl of pasta pushes blood sugar higher and keeps it high longer in your 30s vs your 20s.

-You do not need a gym for this fix.
-After most of your meals, especially the high-carb ones, aim for a 5 minute light workout which could be as simple as a walk.
+After most of your meals, especially the high-carb ones, aim for a 5-minute movement which could be as simple as a walk.

 Squats or sit-to-stands